truglodite/3D-Printer-Enclosure/README.md

 All fans have a kickstart feature, which initially sends extra power to the fans to get them moving.
 Also no fans will startup (or continue to buzz) unless their input pwm is enough to keep them spinning.
-This combination of kickstart and minimum PWM control reduces PID reduced delay and overshoot, and prevents unecessary buzzing/heating of non-moving fans.
+This combination of kickstart and minimum PWM control reduces PID reduced delay and overshoot, and prevents unnecessary buzzing/heating of non-moving fans.
 StartupPWM and MinPWM compiler defines can be used to tune behavior of both fresh and mixing fans.
 Adjust them as needed to match your choice of fans.

 ### Changing manual mix fan speed:
-Long pressing (>2sec default) the up button switches to the manaul mixing fan speed setting.
+Long pressing (>2sec default) the up button switches to the manual mixing fan speed setting.
 Press select to return to auto or autoh mode.

 ### Changing LED brightness: